albr17/ANDANI-my-project17/README.md

 # ANDANI-my-project17
 Project for ANDA-NI summer school.
-Leanr about GitHub
+Learn about GitHub.

+## About